 - The Powerpuff Girls episode "Telephonies" dealt with the girls being prank called by the Gangreen Gang into fighting against Mojo Jojo, Fuzzy Lumpkins, and Him, even when the three latter villains didn't commit any crimes at all.

 - Bart loves to call up Moe's and ask to speak to people with names like Al Coholic.
 Moe always asks his customers for that person, then realizes the pun when they start laughing.
 One time he used it to sic Moe on his babysitter's boyfriend.
 (He had a crush on the babysitter.)
 This backfired on him once when Bart called Moe looking for a Hugh Jass... only for a man actually named Hugh Jass to pick up on the other end.
 Hugh takes it in stride.
 The first time viewers saw Bart meet up with Moe had him recognizing the voice... of Homer's sweet ragamuffin kid Bart.

 - Radio DJs Phil & Marty prank call a man by telling him his wife died in an accident.

 - Bart and Lisa mention in one episode that Homer occasionally calls to the radio to give fake accounts about car accidents.

-- In Foster's Home for Imaginary Friends, Coco uses the "Is your refrigerator running?" call to distract Mr. Herriman.
+- In "Partying is Such Sweet Soiree", Coco uses the "Is your refrigerator running?" call to distract Mr. Herriman.
 Herriman actually goes to catch the refrigerator, leaving the others free to throw a wild party.
+This works despite the fact that Coco is only able to say her name.
 Turns out there was a refrigerator running - an imaginary friend that looked like a refrigerator.

 - Regular Show has the Prank Master, whom Mordecai and Rigby try to prank call back, and when they do, he uses a prank call to send them back in time!